-My go-to deodorant for a very long time.
+My go-to natural deodorant for a very long time.
 This one feels the most like a conventional deodorant to me and while it goes on wet it does dry matte.
 I love the scent and its the only deodorant with baking soda that does not require me to do a whole series of care to prevent a rash (see below).
 However, it’s expensive as hell ($24 dollars) and now that I’ve found others I like I’m not sure I’d repurchase.

 Native Deodorant (various scents) $12